Battery technologies in comparison

 For all other displacement boats, it is not dramatic whether I have 30 kg more weight in the boat or not with a 10 kWh now.
 For sailboats, houseboats and motorboats in displacement, the weight makes no difference.
 However, it makes an enormous difference if I spend 3.000 to 5.000€ more money for the 10 kWh.
 Therefore, we recommend for larger systems mainly the LiFePO4 battery.

-The from my view most important advantage of lithium iron phosphate is the cheaper price.
-LiFePO4 batteries are available from as little as 400€ per kWh from us.
-We recommend, for example, the batteries from Ultimatron and BatteryTechnology, which are really very affordable.
+The most important advantage of lithium iron phosphate, in my opinion, is the lower price.
+LiFePO4 batteries are available from us starting at €260 per kWh.
+For example, we recommend the batteries from Ultimatron, which are really very affordable and are sometimes specially made for us.

 Your advantages using greenboatsolutions